 The Stanford Biodesign Innovation Fellowship trains participants in the biodesign innovation process – a repeatable, proven process for identifying, inventing, and implementing new health technologies.
-Check out this short video series to learn more about the process.
+Check out this short video series to learn more about the process from Stanford Biodesign faculty and fellows.

 PHASE 1: IDENTIFY